-The following are the texts we will be using for the course.
-I will provide pdf versions of the chapters that are assigned.
 The texts for this class represent both a high-level theoretical approach to decision making (i.e., Hastie & Dawes, 2010) and a more grounded applied understanding of typical real-world decisions (i.e., Ariely, 2009).
-These texts are some of the best of the last 30 years on decision-making theory and practice.
+These texts are some of the best of the last 30 years on decisionmaking theory and practice.
 They will provide both breadth and depth for the students' understanding of decision-making processes.